 Oil palm fruit is sourced from company owned and managed estates, scheme smallholders and from third party.
-The projected FFB productions (certified) for the year 2013 are listed in Table 2 as shown below.
-The projected figures show increment compared with ASA2 and also actual production due to there are area going into prime mature stage and the bunch forecast shows and increase in bunch formation.
+The projected FFB productions (certified) for the financial year 2014/15 are listed in Table 2 as shown below.
+The projected figures show reduction compared to previous year's projection due to lower FFB forecast.
+The projection is also taken into the actual achievement last year.